Chart Color Schemes

 Mandurah - East lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Mandurah - East's population is around 8260 as of Nov 2025.
+Based on AreaSearch's analysis, Mandurah - East's population is around 8260 as of November 2025.
 This reflects an increase of 1661 people (25.2%) since the 2021 Census, which reported a population of 6599 people.
 The change is inferred from the estimated resident population of 7627 from the ABS as of June 2024 and an additional 385 validated new addresses since the Census date.
 This level of population equates to a density ratio of 205 persons per square kilometer, providing significant space per person and potential room for further development.
-Mandurah - East's growth exceeded the national average (8.9%) and state average since the 2021 census, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 75% of overall population gains during recent periods.
+Mandurah - East's 25.2% growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 75.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, an above median population growth is projected, with the area expected to grow by 1608 persons to 2041, recording a gain of 11.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking at population projections moving forward, an above median population growth of national statistical areas is projected, with the area expected to grow by 1608 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 11.8% in total over the 17 years.

 Frequently Asked Questions - Population